 Feast your eyes on this tasty Biscoff yule log.
-Make using sponge cake and shaped to resemble a real log, this recipe will soon be your firm Christmas favourite.
+Made using Billington's sugars to create a delicious sponge which is then shaped to resemble a real log - this recipe will soon be your firm Christmas favourite.
 We've topped ours with delicious Biscoff buttercream (we're dribbling just writing this!) and shaped it into a traditional log.... which is just about the yummiest log you'll ever eat.
-Love this twist on a classic?
-Try our Biscoff Christmas Pudding recipe.

 Vegetarian